steve1066d/devore.tubs/service.md

 See Wi-Fi notes for details

 #### PP11 Jets minutes
-The number of minutes to run the jets when the jet button is pressed.
+The minutes to run the jets when the jet button is pressed.

 #### PP12 Lights minutes
 The minutes to run the lights with the lights button is pressed.